Man jailed for life for murdering partner’s 22-month-old son

 “As a family we are processing the recent events and are trying to come to terms with the verdict and information given that has been deeply disturbing to ourselves.”

-Detective Superintendent Chris Barker, who led the inquiry, said: “To install a spy camera, as Paula Roberts did, means there must have been concerns about him.
+After the sentencing, Detective Superintendent Chris Barker said: “Charlie Roberts was a little boy who just wanted to play.
+A little boy who just wanted to be loved.
+A little boy who did not deserve to die.

+“Christopher Stockton’s actions are unforgivable and sadly nothing will bring Charlie back but at least he is now facing the consequences of what he has done.

-“If you have concerns about those caring for your children, you must act, speak out or ask for help.
+“I urge anyone who has concerns about those caring for children to speak out and ask for help.

-“Charlie had everything to live for, but his life was cruelly cut short.”
+“This is a truly heart-breaking case, and my thoughts remain with those who truly cared about Charlie.”